Council elections are held every three years, on the second Saturday in October. The next Council election will be held on 8 October 2022.

 Candidates cannot be anyone that has an involvement in contracts over $25,000 with the Council.
 This restriction can be waived if prior approval from the Office of the Controller and Auditor General is sought.

 The two specific rules in the Local Authorities (Members' Interests) Act are that members cannot:

 - enter into contracts with their local authority worth more than $25,000 in a financial year; or

 - participate in matters before their authority in which they have a pecuniary interest, other than an interest in common with the public.

 See information on the Office of the Auditor General's website: Guidance on Pecuniary Interests

-Electioneering signs are permitted in the two month period prior to the election (i.e. from 12 August) and must be removed within one week after the election.
-More information is in Advertising Signs Pamphlet and in the Candidate Information Handbook Candidate Information Handbook Candidate Information Handbook (8MB pdf).
+Electioneering signs are permitted in the two month period prior to the election (i.e. from 8 August 2022) and must be removed within one week after the election.
+More information is in Advertising Signs Pamphlet and in the Candidate Information Handbook Candidate Information Handbook (8MB pdf).
 Please note electioneering signs cannot be placed on Council property, or on roads (from boundary to boundary).